-Everything was a big and bitter pill to swallow but something else came after the tears…
+All of this stuff was a big and bitter pill to swallow but something else came after the tears…

 Through feeling the feelings, allowing them to be and accepting their presence as a gift for me to learn from, I was able to get to another place.

+I faced, processed and released tethers I had no clue were tying me up.
 True freedom is on the other side of that.

-I fully forgive my ex and wish complete wellness, love and joy for him, his girlfriend, their new baby and the family they’re creating alongside the boy he and I made.
+I wish abundant joy, love and happiness to him, his girlfriend, their new baby and the family they’re creating alongside the boy he and I made.